nais/doc/docs/appendix/wonderwall.md

     For ID-porten, renewal must be handled manually.

     Automatic support for this through [nav-dekoratoren](https://github.com/navikt/nav-dekoratoren) should be available by Q3/Q4 2023.

+    If you're not using `nav-dekoratoren` and wish to implement token refreshing yourselves, these are the cases (with suggested solutions) you should handle in descending priority:

+    1. _The `/oauth2/session` endpoint returns 401; the user is either not authenticated or their previous session has ended._

+        The user should either automatically be redirected to login, or be presented with a message stating that they are not authenticated with an option to either be redirected to log in or return to another page.

+    2. _The session is inactive (or timed out)._

+        The user should be presented with a message explaining that they've been inactive for too long and were logged out for security reasons.
+        They should then be given the option to either be redirected to login or return to another page.

+    3. _The session is active, but will end in around 5-10 minutes._

+        The user should be presented with a message that explains that the session is about to end (perhaps with a countdown), and be encouraged to save or complete their work.
+If the session ends while the user is still present, transition to case 1.

+    4. _The session is active, but will time out in around 5-10 minutes._

+        The user should be presented with a message explaining that they've been inactive for a while and will be logged out within x time (perhaps with a countdown) if no action is taken.

+        They should be given an option to either extend the session or log out.
+If no action is taken and the session eventually times out, transition to case 2.

+    5. _The session is active, and the tokens within the session have either expired or are 5-10 minutes away from expiring._

+        At this point, if the user is still present and active, it is reasonable to just automatically perform the refresh in the background without prompting the user.

 If you want to manually trigger token refreshes, you can make use of a new endpoint: